 Once this selectivity is controlled for using our rigorous econometric methods (OLS, IV, PSM), we identify a positive and significant causal effect of credit on two key dimensions of employability: the creation of seasonal employment and the increase in rice incomes.
 This result partially validates the causal chain inherited from Schultz (1964) and Feder et al. (1988).
 Credit effectively allows the relaxation of a financial constraint, financing the purchase of inputs and payment of labour, leading to productive intensification.
 The instrumental variable estimate, which suggests a potentially stronger effect than that of OLS, even indicates possible negative selection on unobservables.
 Financial institutions might lend to producers whose expected productivity (all observable things being equal) is lower than that of non-borrowers, perhaps because they are perceived as riskier for other reasons.
 This nuance is rarely captured in the literature.

 However, the nature of this impact limits its transformative scope.
 First, the employment created is exclusively seasonal and informal.
 It responds to peaks in labour demand (transplanting, harvest) without translating into the creation of permanent jobs or a substantial improvement in working conditions (wages, protection).
 This observation aligns with the conclusions of Banerjee et al. (2015) and Karlan & Morduch (2010) on the modest effects of microcredit on stable salaried employment.
 It reveals that in Sahelian family farming, credit serves more to optimise a seasonal production cycle than to finance a structural transformation of the farm creating sustainable jobs.
 Second, the effect on incomes, although significant, remains of moderate magnitude (elasticity of 0.176).
 It confirms that credit is one factor among others, far from being a sufficient condition for a drastic improvement in living standards.

+This finding aligns with recent evidence from randomized evaluations in sub-Saharan Africa (Crépon et al., 2023; Gine & Yang, 2024), which show that credit can generate positive but modest impacts on agricultural productivity and incomes, particularly when combined with other complementary services.

 4.3.
 The Conditionality of Impact